br0ast/simulationontology/misc/draft.md

 Compared to the highly debated topic of what symbols are and what can be considered a symbol or not, there is less discussion about the relationship that links the symbol to what it symbolizes.

 <mark>The general introduction is very similar to the aiucd paper.
-There, for space reasons, I had to cut a lot</mark>
+There, for space reasons, I had to cut a lot, maybe I can look at it again</mark>

  --> introduce Baudrillard
 BAUDRILLARD SIMULATION and SIMULACRA... <- In a transversal way